Summer Camp FAQ

 - Class and camp enrollment is only valid toward the season enrolled and cannot be applied to a class or camp in a later season.

-- Switch Fee: Beginning February 1, 2019, switching of dates/titles of camp will incur an administrative fee of $25.
+- Switch Fee: Switching of dates/titles of camp will incur an administrative fee of $25.

 - Grace Period: There will be NO FEE charged for cancellations or class switches made prior to February 1, 2019.